What is Anaesthesia?

 Preoperative Assessment Clinic

 The preoperative assessment clinic is where patients are assessed prior to planned surgery.
-Preoperative assessment ensures that the patient is fit for surgery and that they have information they require in regards to surgery and discharge.
+Clinics are tailored to the patient and you may be assessed by an Anaesthetist, a specialised Nurse, or both.
+Preoperative assessment ensures that you are fit for surgery and have the information you require in regards to surgery and discharge.
+Occasionally we will counsel people that surgery is not in their best interests, if that is indeed the case.

 At the Preoperative Assessment Clinic we will: